Attention DIRECTV viewers

 Q: Where will WTNH programming still be available?

-A: No other cable or satellite company is affected; only DIRECTV customers have had their favorite news, comedies, dramas, and sports taken away.
+A: No other cable or satellite company is affected; only DIRECTV and AT&T U-verse customers have had their favorite news, comedies, dramas, and sports taken away.
 Other providers are available including DISH (855-898-6730) and over-the-air with digital antenna.

-Q: Are you still negotiating with DIRECTV?
+Q: Are you still negotiating with DIRECTV and/or AT&T U-verse?

 A: Yes.
-While the contract has expired, we remain available to reach a mutually agreeable agreement with DIRECTV.
-We have been negotiating in good faith with DIRECTV, proposing fair and reasonable terms for your local WTNH station.
+While the contract has expired, we remain available to reach a mutually agreeable agreement with DIRECTV and AT&T. We have been negotiating in good faith with DIRECTV and AT&T U-verse, proposing fair and reasonable terms for your local WTNH station.

 Q: What can I do about this situation?